Warner Bros. Television Studios: Later years

-For four years, from 1967 to 1971, the company's lone output was the existing television show The F.B.I.
-By 1970, several of the former talent from 20th Century-Fox Television as well as former agent writers was defected to Warner Bros., such as Paul Monash, Rod Amateau, Bill Idelson and Harvey Miller, Saul Turteltaub and Bernie Orenstein, Jerry Gardner and Dee Caruso, Hal Kanter and A.J.
+For four years, from 1967 to 1971, the company's lone output was the existing television series The F.B.I., by 1970, several of the former talent from 20th Century-Fox Television as well as former agent writers was defected to Warner Bros., such as Paul Monash, Rod Amateau, Bill Idelson and Harvey Miller, Saul Turteltaub and Bernie Orenstein, Jerry Gardner and Dee Caruso, Hal Kanter and A.J.
 Carothers.
 By 1971, the company returned to prime-time shows after producing one show for four years.
 One of the first shows upon returning were the NBC shows Nichols and The Jimmy Stewart Show and the CBS show The Chicago Teddy Bears.
 Also that year, animation studio Filmation and Warner Bros. entered a deal to produce cartoons for film and television, with its television subsidiary having global distribution rights.

 In 1975, the stars of Lynda Carter, Warner Bros. and DC Comics produced the television series Wonder Woman.
+National was purchased by Kinney National Company in 1967 and remained the part of the company until Kinney bought Warner Bros. in 1969.
+Also that year, the company secured a deal with Bill Carruthers and his production company to develop its game shows and other videotaped programming.

 In 1976, the company acquired The Wolper Organization, producer of Chico and the Man and Welcome Back, Kotter.
 In 1978, Stan Margulies, who produced Roots, signed a three-year exclusive contract with the studio.
 The following week, Warner had acquired contracts with big names like James Komack, Danny Arnold, the trio of Don Nicholl, Michael Ross and Bernie West (NRW) and the duo of Alan Blye and Bob Einstein to distribute programs worldwide.

-In 1979, Warner Bros.
-Television produced the television series The Dukes of Hazzard.
+In 1979, WBTV produced the television series The Dukes of Hazzard.

 In 1980, Phillip Saltzman and his Woodruff Productions company signed a deal with the studio.

+In 1982, Aaron Spelling and his production company had struck a deal with the studio to distribute the shows.
+The pact would continue until 1988.

+On March 25, 1986, Ted Turner and his Turner Broadcasting System purchased Metro-Goldwyn-Mayer (MGM) from Kirk Kerkorian for $1.5 billion, and renamed MGM Entertainment Company, Inc. Turner immediately sold MGM's United Artists (UA) subsidiary back to Kerkorian for roughly $480 million.
+However, Turner was unable to find financing for the rest of the deal because of concerns in the financial community over the debt-load of his companies; thus, on August 26, 1986, Turner was forced to sell MGM's production and distribution assets to UA for $300 million.
+The MGM lot and lab facilities were sold to Lorimar-Telepictures.
+Turner kept the pre-May 1986 MGM film and television library, along with the Associated Artists Productions library, and the RKO Pictures films that United Artists had previously purchased.
+Warner Bros.
+Television has produced new productions based on Turner Entertainment's properties.